Monica Barbaro: 2013–2021: Rise to prominence

+2022–2025: Career breakthrough

+In the 2022 blockbuster Top Gun: Maverick starring Tom Cruise, Barbaro portrayed naval aviator Lieutenant Natasha "Phoenix" Trace.
+The film was a critical and financial success and went on to earn a nomination for the Academy Award for Best Picture.
 The following year, Barbaro starred in the romantic comedy At Midnight (2023).
 The film received mixed reviews for its story but Barbaro earned acclaim for her performance.
 San Francisco Chronicle declared "Barbaro...proves with seemingly effortless charm that she can carry a rom-com".
 Barbaro, a professional dancer, was able to lend her talents in a scene that involved the two leads dancing a combination of salsa and the tango.

+From 2023 to 2025 she starred in the Netflix action comedy series FUBAR alongside Arnold Schwarzenegger.
 In 2024, she played activist and folk singer Joan Baez in the James Mangold-directed Bob Dylan biopic A Complete Unknown, starring Timothée Chalamet.
 Barbaro took singing and guitar lessons to prepare for this role.
+David Rooney of The Hollywood Reporter praised her performance writing, "Barbaro sings like an angel, her voice rich, clear and expressive.
+She gives the character the radiant self-possession of a woman who never loses sight of who she is".
+He also cited her and Chalamet's duets in the film as being the "standout musical moments".
 For her performance, she received multiple accolades, including nominations for the Academy Award for Best Supporting Actress and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role.

+She was included in Time magazine's Time 100 Next list in 2025.

+2026–present

-In April 2025, it was announced that Barbaro would be making her stage debut, acting in a West End revival of the French play Les Liaisons dangereuses at the National Theatre.
-She will be starring opposite Lesley Manville and Aidan Turner, with direction by Marianne Elliott.
+Barbaro made her stage debut in 2026 acting in a West End revival of the French play Les Liaisons dangereuses at the National Theatre.
+She starred opposite Lesley Manville and Aidan Turner, with direction by Marianne Elliott.
+Dominic Maxwell of The Times noted Barbaro's "flawless English voice" and added that her performance is "one of the evening’s hits".

+That same year she starred in the romantic comedy One Night Only opposite Callum Turner.
+Also in 2026, she is set to portray Mira Murati in the Luca Guadagnino directed biographical drama Artificial starring alongside Andrew Garfield as Sam Altman.
+In June 2026, she was cast in the Untitled Ocean's Eleven prequel opposite Margot Robbie and Bradley Cooper.